cristiangarc/starter-react-router/README.md

 Have the `h1` take us to the `home` view

-**src/components/common/header.js**
+**src/components/common/header.jsx**
 Import the link component

 ```js
 import { Link } from "react-router-dom";
 ```

 `Link` is React Router's version of an anchor `a` tag.
-You should only use `Link` tags when navigating inside a React app with Router, otherwise you won't get the functionality of router.
+It would be best if you only used `Link` tags when navigating inside a React app with Router.
+Otherwise, you won't get the functionality of the router.

 ```js
 export default function Header() {